Dorset-Council-UK/cside-docs/docs/management.md

 # Management

-Managing users and viewing audit logs.

 !!! note
     Only Administators will be able to access this page.

+Use the management area to manage users and roles, and to check audit logs.
 To get to the management area, click on your name at the top-right of the screen and select 'Manage application'.

 ## Users